Ethical aspects of scientific research and publication

 2.3 Editors

-The editors participating in final decisions about accepting or rejecting the publication of articles (Director, Director Editorial and Associate Editors) shall refrain from participating in such decisions if they have conflicts of interest or relationships that may lead to conflicts of interest regarding the articles they are evaluating.
-Likewise, the editors of the Revista Argentina de Salud Pública commit not to share the information of manuscripts or their reception and evaluation, review process content or status, collaborators’ critics or their final destination, with anyone except for the authors and reviewers.
+The editors participating in final decisions about accepting or rejecting the publication of articles (Director, Editorial Director and Associate Editors) shall refrain from participating in such decisions if they have conflicts of interest or relationships that may lead to conflicts of interest regarding the articles they are evaluating.
+Likewise, the editors of the Revista Argentina de Salud Pública commit not to share the information of manuscripts or their reception and evaluation, review process content or status, collaborators’ critics or their final destination, with anyone except the authors and reviewers.

-3. Corrections, retractions and editorial expressions of concern
+4. Corrections, retractions and editorial expressions of concern

 For the management of these aspects, the Revista Argentina de Salud Públicatakes as a reference the recommendations given in the Recommendations for the preparation, editing and publication of scholarly work in medical journals, which establishes the following: